jeevakumarsystems/jeevakumarsystems.github.io/research/index.md

 - [Apparatus](apparatus.md) - the physical rig
 - [Code](code.md) - the analysis pipeline
 - [Data Structure](data-structure.md) - how experimental data is organized
 - [What Failed, What Changed](notebook.md) - the honest research log
 - [What It Means, What's Next](whats-next.md) - interpretation and future work

-- [What Failed, What Changed](notebook.md) - the honest research log
-- [What It Means, What's Next](whats-next.md) - interpretation and future work